 Delhi – Shimla (360 KMs) – Narkanda (420 KMs) – Rampur (488 KMs) – Karcham (566 KMs) – Sangla (582 KMs) – Rakcham (596 KMs) – Chitkul (610 KMs)

-You will reach Kalpa or Sangla on this road trip to Kinnaur Valley in minimum of 2 days from Delhi.
-Mostly, Narkanda or somewhere near between Shimla / Chail – Narkanda is an ideal overnight halt to evenly distribute the journey.
-If you are starting from Chandigarh, you can considering taking a overnight halt at Sarahan as well.
+You will reach Kalpa or Sangla on this road trip to Kinnaur Valley in a minimum of 2 days from Delhi.
+Mostly, Narkanda or somewhere near Shimla / Chail – Narkanda is an ideal overnight halt to distribute the journey evenly.
+If you are starting from Chandigarh, you can consider taking an overnight halt at Sarahan as well.
 The road to Sarahan bifurcates from Jeori which is 23 km from Rampur.
 The distance from Jeori to Sarahan is 12 km only.

 Also, a pit-stop-must is a makeshift dhabha of sorts right after Jeori – Sarahan diversion where an old lady serves lip-smacking Rajma Chawal.
 Yes, the hygiene is slightly questionable, but it is a dhabha after-all!
 The taste is unbeatable.
 Rs 50 for an unlimited plate of Rajma Chawal – sign me up!
 Apart from that Annapurna dhabha nearby it also is pretty famous for Rajma Chawal too.